LeoFu9487/Flip-coin-game/README.md

 # Flip Coin Game

+## Acknowledgments

+Special thanks to [RBrossard](https://github.com/RBrossard) for not inventing this well-known problem.

 ## Problem Overview

 This game involves two players who can strategize before it starts but cannot communicate once the game begins.
 The goal is for Player 2 to identify a specific "target" coin on an `n x n` board based on Player 1’s actions.